dribdat/dribdat/README.md

 [![codecov status](https://codecov.io/gh/dribdat/dribdat/branch/main/graph/badge.svg?token=Ccd1vTxRXg)](https://codecov.io/gh/dribdat/dribdat)
 [![FOSSA status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Floleg%2Fdribdat.svg?type=shield)](https://app.fossa.com/projects/git%2Bgithub.com%2Floleg%2Fdribdat?ref=badge_shield)

-# Dribdat
+# d}}BD{t

-`Dribdat` is an open source web application that playfully assists your team in collaborating on technical design projects.
+`Dribdat` is an open source hackathon management application that playfully assists your team in collaborating on technical design projects.
+See [Tour de Hack](https://dribdat.cc/tour) for more examples, and our [User handbook](https://dribdat.cc/usage) for screenshots.

-Designed to bootstrap your [awesome hackathon](https://github.com/dribdat/awesome-hackathon), it can be used as a versatile toolbox for civic tech sprints: see [Tour de Hack](https://dribdat.cc/tour) for some examples, and our [User handbook](https://dribdat.cc/usage) for screenshots.
+We aim to include people of all backgrounds in using this tool - no matter your age, gender, race, ability, or sexual identity.
+Visit the [HackIntegration Hackfinder](https://hackintegration.ch/hackfinder) to discover events connected to our ongoing research & development in this area.

-Please follow and support the project on [OpenCollective](https://opencollective.com/dribdat/updates):
+We keep an active mirror on [Codeberg](https://codeberg.org/dribdat) 🏔️ Please support the project on [OpenCollective](https://opencollective.com/dribdat/updates) 🩵

 <a href="https://opencollective.com/dribdat/donate" target="_blank"><img src="https://opencollective.com/dribdat/donate/button@2x.png?color=blue" width=300 /></a>

 # Purpose

-The philosophy of this project, in a nutshell, is:
+Created in light of the [Hacker ethic](https://en.wikipedia.org/wiki/Hacker_ethic), the philosophy of this project is (in a nutshell):

 - **Go live and let live**: quickly deploy design, dev, doc tools accessible to your entire team.
-- **Commit sustainably**: aggregate outputs in standard web data formats for search and archiving.
+- **Commit sustainably**: aggregate results in standard web data formats for search and archiving.
 - **Co-create in safe spaces**: with feedback loops, visible code of conduct, and maximum privacy.

-[Install](https://dribdat.cc/deploy) the software, read our [Whitepaper](https://dribdat.cc/whitepaper), or try dribdat yourself at a [community](https://forum.opendata.ch/c/expeditions/hackathons/16/l/latest) hackathon.
+Designed to bootstrap your [awesome hackathon](https://github.com/dribdat/awesome-hackathon), Dribdat's toolset can be used as a versatile toolbox for civic tech sprints.
+To get started, [install](#Quickstart) the software, or try it yourself at the next [community event](https://schoolofdata.ch).

-For more background and references, see the [User Handbook](https://docs.dribdat.cc/usage).
-If you need help or advice in setting up your event, or would like to contribute to the project: please get in touch via [Discussions](https://github.com/orgs/dribdat/discussions) or [GitHub Issues](https://github.com/dribdat/dribdat/issues).
-We keep an active mirror on [Codeberg](https://codeberg.org/dribdat).
+For more background and references, see the [User Handbook](https://docs.dribdat.cc/usage), or read the [Whitepaper](https://dribdat.cc/whitepaper).
+If you need help or advice in setting up your site, or would like to contribute to the project: please get in touch via [Discussions](https://github.com/orgs/dribdat/discussions) or [GitHub Issues](https://github.com/dribdat/dribdat/issues).

 # Quickstart